ankaAR/bestiario5e/_creatures/githyanki-kithrak.md

 * 3/day each: blur, jump, misty step, nondetection (self only)
 * 1/day each: plane shift, telekinesis

-***Rally the Troops.*** As a bonus action, the githyanki can magically end the charmed and frightened conditions on itself and each creature of its choice that it can see within 30 feet of it.
+***Rally the Troops.*** As a bonus action, the githyanki can magically end the hechizado and asustado conditions on itself and each creature of its choice that it can see within 30 feet of it.

 ### Acciones